Crown Casino

 Penalties and enforcement

 The VGCCC has much stronger enforcement powers following the Royal Commission.
-Our powers have been expanded to issue mandatory directions (including requiring independent third-party reviews), require enforceable undertakings and issue penalty infringement notices.
+Our powers include the ability to issue mandatory directions (including requiring independent third-party reviews), accepting, enforceable undertakings by the casino operator and issuing penalty infringement notices.

 Details of penalties and disciplinary fines (including the reasons for our decisions) are published on our website.